docwire/docwire/README.md

 - **Integration with Advanced NLP Libraries**: To further support the development of AI and NLP applications, DocWire SDK will integrate with advanced NLP libraries, providing out-of-the-box support for common NLP tasks such as tokenization, part-of-speech tagging, named entity recognition, and sentiment analysis.
 This integration will streamline the workflow for developers, allowing them to preprocess and analyze text within the same framework used for data extraction.
 - **Support for Custom AI Model Deployment**: As AI models become increasingly specialized, there is a need for frameworks that can accommodate custom model deployment.
 DocWire SDK will offer support for integrating custom-trained AI models, enabling developers to leverage their proprietary algorithms within the data processing pipeline.
 This will facilitate a seamless transition from model training to deployment, ensuring that developers can maximize the performance and accuracy of their AI applications.

+- **Embeddings Extraction Interface**: Introduce an interface within DocWire SDK that simplifies the process of extracting embeddings from document elements.
+This interface will allow developers to plug in their preferred embedding models and obtain embeddings directly from the SDK's output.

+- **Embeddings-Based Retrieval**: Develop functionalities that leverage embeddings for document retrieval, enabling applications such as RAG to efficiently find and utilize relevant document segments based on semantic similarity.

+- **Embeddings Storage and Management**: Implement storage solutions within DocWire SDK for managing and querying embeddings, making it easier for developers to handle large volumes of embedding data.

+- **Embeddings Visualization Tools**: Provide visualization tools that help developers understand and analyze the embeddings generated from document elements, aiding in model tuning and data exploration.

 - **Top-notch Documentation and Support**: Expect nothing but the best.
 We are committed to providing high-quality documentation and fanatical customer support, ensuring a smooth and efficient experience for every user.

 ### Examples of Input and Output Sources